adhil1542/ArkVerse_Adhil/README.md

 Designed application as per given design above from ArkVerse

-I have used Flutter for doing this application
+I have used Flutter for doing this application using Dart language

 I have tried to implement GPS in application, when i was adding dependencies for GPS i got many errors.
 Tried to clear out.
 It didn’t coz flutter is in development stage.
 So some dependency doesn’t work well with application.